 - Third party

 Fully comprehensive taxi insurance, or ‘fully comp’, provides the highest level of cover for taxi drivers, but is typically the most expensive too.

-By contrast, third party taxicab insurance is the minimum level of cover required by UK law, and for that reason it is often the cheapest level of insurance for your taxi.
+By contrast, third party taxicab insurance is the minimum level of cover required by UK law, and for that reason it is sometimes the cheapest level of insurance for your taxi.

 Is telematics insurance an option for cabbies?

 Telematics insurance, also known as black box insurance, is a type of specialist insurance policy where a ‘black box’ device is installed in the vehicle in order to monitor the driver’s driving habits and adjust premiums accordingly.

 Telematics insurance is more common for younger drivers and individuals that have recently passed their driving test, because it can offer safe drivers cheaper insurance premiums.

 However, irrespective of your age or how long you’ve held your driving licence, if you are a newly qualified taxi driver you might want to consider taking out a telematics insurance policy for your taxicab, at least in your first year, since it could reduce your insurance premium by as much as 20%.

 What optional extras can be added to the insurance policy for my taxi?

 These can vary from provider to provider, but as an example some of the most common optional extras that can be added to a taxi car insurance policy include: